 If you want to learn more about limited tort insurance, need to consult with an expert on your recent accident, or have any other personal injury questions, you should reach out to a qualified lawyer.

-As a personal injury specialist, the Law Offices of Joel J. Kofsky will be happy to help.
+As a personal injury specialist, Philly Injury Law will be happy to help.
 Even if you are uncertain whether you qualify for a car accident claim, you can reach out and we’ll be happy to point you in the right direction.